abhiii1096/Content-management-tool/README.md

 ## Contribution
 If you want to contribute on this project, you're welcome to fork the project and submit a pull request.
 Just try to not break the existing things.

-## Questions or feedback?

-Feel free to [open an issue](https://github.com/mahmudahsan/pythonbangla.com/issues/new), or find me [@mahmudahsan on Twitter](https://twitter.com/mahmudahsan).